Focused Ultrasound Therapy

 There is a pediatric and young adult study underway in Washington, DC that involves the use of FUS in combination with a thermally sensitive form of liposomal doxorubicin on a variety of solid tumors.

-There is a multi-center pediatric and young adult study using focused ultrasound to ablate tumors located near bone.
+There is a multi-center pediatric and young adult trial using focused ultrasound to ablate tumors located near bone.

-There is a clinical trial in Taipei, comparing magnetic resonance guided focused ultrasound and external beam radiation for the treatment for bone metastasis.
+The clinical trial in Taipei, comparing magnetic resonance guided focused ultrasound and external beam radiation for the treatment for bone metastasis has been completed.

 Regulatory Approval and Reimbursement